ISonets/taxo_class_snakemake/README.md

  2. Open Snakemake file and provide paths to FASTQ files;
  3. Launch it and make some tea while it's doing science;
  4. Analyse results provided for you in human-readable form:)

+ **Note**: you might also need to modify paths in R scripts to accomodate your data and folder structure, because they are hardcoded now.

 ## Authors